 Suppose that a group of 200 lines is served by 20 line finders.
 In this case lines 11 to 10 appear on the first level of the lower bank of the first line finder of sub-group 1, and lines 111 to 110 on the bottom level of the middle bank of this line finder.
-However, these lines are wired to the top (or tenth) levels of the banks on the first line finder of sub-group 2 and to the ninth levels of the first line finder of sub-group 3, the eight levels of the first line finder of sub-group 1.
-This means that the first and second line finders of sub-group 1.
-This means that the first levels.
-Likewise the first and second line finders have this group of 20 lines on their first levels.
-Likewise the first and second line finders of sub-group 2 are first choice to lines 31 to 30 and 131 to 120, and the first and second line finders of sub-group 3 for lines 31 to 30 and 131 to 130.
+However, these lines are wired to the top (or tenth) levels of the banks on the first line finder of sub-group 2 and to the ninth levels of the first line finder of sub-group 3, the eight levels of the first line finder of sub-group 4, etc., and appear again on the first levels of the second line finder of sub-group 1.
+This means that the first and second line finders of sub-group 1, are "first choice" for the use of lines 11 to 10 and 111 to 110 since these two line finders have this group of 20 lines on their first levels.
+Likewise the first and second line finders of sub-group 3 for lines 21 to 20 and 121 to 120, and the first and second line finders of sub-group 3 for lines 31 to 30 and 131 to 130.
 The wiring to the corresponding commutator segments is slipped in a corresponding manner.